-This section describes one of the most important features of any quantum chemical software package; locating equilibrium geometries and transition structures of molecules.
-In DAL-TON2011 this is done using either second-order trust-region optimizations [31] (energies, gradients and Hessians are calculated) or a variety of first-order methods [32] (only energies and gradients are calculated).
+This section describes one of the most important features of any quantum chemical soft-ware package; locating equilibrium geometries and transition structures of molecules.
+In DALTON this is done using either second-order trust-region optimizations [46] (energies, gradients and Hessians are calculated) or a variety of first-order methods [47] (only energies and gradients are calculated).
 These methods have been implemented for Hartree-Fock, Density Functional Theory, MCSCF and various Coupled-Cluster wave functions.
 For other non-variational wave functions-such as CI-the program can only do first-order geometry optimizations using a numerically calculated gradient.
 This will be invoked automatically by the program in case of a non-variational wave function.
 Some comments connected to such geometry optimizations are collected in Sec.
 7.3.

-For historical reasons, DALTON2011 actually contains two different modules for exploring potential energy surfaces: \WALK which is a pure second-order module and \OPTIMIZE which contains both first- and second-order methods.
+For historical reasons, Dalton actually contains two different modules for exploring potential energy surfaces: Walk which is a pure second-order module and OPTIMIZE which contains both first- and second-order methods.
 While there is a lot of overlap between the two modules, certain calculations can only be done using one or the other of the two.
-The main strength of \WALK is it's robustness, while \OPTIMIZE focuses more on speed and efficiency.
-For regular optimizations of minima and transition states, the recommended module is \OPTIMIZE.
+The main strength of Walk is its robustness, while OPTIMIZE focuses more on speed and efficiency.
+For regular optimizations of minima and transition states, the recommended module is OPTIMIZE.

-One of the strengths of the DALTON2011 program package is the stable algorithms for locating first-order transition states.
-As described below, this can done by one of three algorithms in \WALK: by trust-region second-order image surface minimization [33], by gradient extremal walks [34], or by following a specific mode [35] (all requiring the calculation of the Hessian at every point).
+One of the strengths of the Dalton program is the stable algorithms for locating first-order transition states.
+As described below, this can done by one of three algorithms in WALK: by trust-region second-order image surface minimization [48], by gradient extremal walks [49], or by following a specific mode [50] (all requiring the calculation of the Hessian at every point).
 These options will be discussed in more detail below.
-The \OPTIMIZE module also contains the stable second-order trust-region image surface minimization (using analytical or approximate Hessians), as well as a partitioned rational function method [36].
+The OPTIMIZE module also contains the stable second-order trust-region image surface minimization (using analytical or approximate Hessians), as well as a partitioned rational function method [51].

-Another feature of the DALTON 2011 program system is the options for calculating essential information about the potential energy surface so that subsequent molecular dynamics analysis can be made.
-There are two options for doing this in the program: One can either follow an Intrinsic Reaction Coordinate (IRC) [34], or solve Newton's equations for the nuclei under the potential put up by the electrons [37].
+Another feature of the Dalton program system is the options for calculating essential information about the potential energy surface so that subsequent molecular dynamics analysis can be made.
+There are two options for doing this in the program: One can either follow an Intrinsic Reaction Coordinate (IRC) [49], or solve Newton's equations for the nuclei under the potential put up by the electrons [52].
 Whereas the first option can be used for modeling the immediate surroundings of a molecular reaction path, the second will give a precise description of one molecular trajectory.
 Chemical reactions may thus be monitored in time from an initial set of starting conditions.
 The program will automatically generate a complete description of the energy distribution into internal energies and relative translational energies.
-By calculating a large number of trajectories, a more complete description of the chemical reaction may be obtained [38].
+By calculating a large number of trajectories, a more complete description of the chemical reaction may be obtained [53].

 Please note that for geometry optimizations using the Self-Consistent Reaction Field model, certain restrictions apply, as discussed in Sec.
-15.2.1.
+15.2.2.1.